nilotpalc/Python-Training/Matplotlib.md

 Running the dataplots with specific legend requirements can be done using the `for` loop based on the legend column The example is available [here](https://gist.github.com/nilotpalc/3a440e56b54acbc4bed8e2c0760769b9)

 The input to various plots can be in the form of a list or array.
-Hence, we can either use inputs like
+Hence, we can use commands like `df[col].unique()` to plot the x-axis while using `df[col]` to plot the y-axis.
+Also, note we can also use conditional selection to select the y-axis `df[df[col] > a][col3]`.
+Point to rem

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjg4ODEwMjAzLDU2ODg0Njc5OF19
+eyJoaXN0b3J5IjpbLTEwNjQyMDY2OTIsNTY4ODQ2Nzk4XX0=
 -->